For UK financial advisers only, not approved for use by retail customers. Click here for the customer website.

 If we assume that there is no transfer of value then there can be a benefit to making pension contributions to your own pension for others to benefit from and save IHT.
 But the question as to whether or not this would make your beneficiaries richer depends on many variables;

-To illustrate the point, let’s assume that we are looking at a higher rate taxpayer (40%), who has used up all of their lifetime allowance and has an IHT issue.
+To illustrate the point, let’s assume that we are looking at a higher rate taxpayer (40%), who has no lump sum and death benefit allowance (LSDBA) and has an IHT issue.
 They have £10,000 that they are looking to use for IHT planning purposes.

 If that £10,000 stays in the estate, after IHT the beneficiaries will get £6,000.